 Potential agreeable Proposal (with majority support):

-Proposal 3: MN and SN can separately configure D1 to UE, and UE reports D1 to corresponding node where configuration is received.
-(5/7)

 Proposal 6: MN and SN can calculate M7 measurement in the DU respectively when split bearer is used.
 (5/7)

 Proposal 8: From RAN2’s perspective, indication of duplication status is beneficial to be included for M5/M7 measurement in split bearer.
 (6/7)